Countries That Jesus May Have Visited

 It is believed by scholars that Jesus was away from Nazareth for some time because in the Gospels, when He returned to Nazareth, people did not recognize him as he was far wiser upon his return.
 The Nazarenes were inquisitive and asked him where he obtained his learning.
 There is, however, no tangible proof that Jesus ever visited any other country than Egypt.

 What we do know for a fact is what was written in the Bible.
-A golden thread can be drawn throughout Israel as Jesus impacted the lives of both Jews and gentiles in the greater Israel and directly adjacent countries.
+A golden thread can be drawn throughout Israel as Jesus impacted the lives of both Jews and Gentiles in the greater Israel and directly adjacent countries.
 Additionally, just like any aspect of any religion, whether you believe in it or not, it is all about faith.
-Without faith, there can never be enough proof, whilst with faith, no proof is necessary.
+Without faith, there can never be enough proof, whilst, with faith, no proof is necessary.